-You think you’re about to be hurt badly?
-It’s likely to hurt a whole lot worse.
-You think your knee hurts because it’s degenerating and grinding away due to advanced osteoarthritis?
-That knee pain is likely to feel a whole lot worse.
+So, if you think your knee hurts because it’s degenerating and grinding away due to advanced osteoarthritis, that knee pain is likely to feel a whole lot worse.

-You think your back pain is due to arthritis that you saw in an X-ray?
-Whenever your back feels even a twinge, you’ll think you're doing even more damage, so you tense up, lock everything down, and stop moving your spine.
-And every little jolt feels like you’re being electrocuted.
+If you think your back pain is due to arthritis that you saw in an X-ray, whenever your back feels even a twinge, you’ll think you're doing even more damage, so you’ll tense up, lock everything down, and stop moving your spine.
+And every little jolt will feel like you’re being electrocuted.

-You think your hip pain is because you’ve got torn up labral bits and bone shapes that are causing premature rubbing?
-You interpret every twinge as a sign of your hip breaking, and the pain gets louder and louder (as the muscles around the hip get weaker and weaker).
+And if you think your hip pain is because you’ve got torn up labral bits and bone shapes that are causing premature rubbing, you’ll interpret every twinge as a sign of your hip breaking, and the pain will get louder and louder, as the muscles around the hip get weaker and weaker.

-And then you’re trapped in a cycle of feeling MORE pain, which you attribute to being even more badly damaged.
+You’ll get trapped in a pain cycle.
+You’ll correlate feeling pain with damage.
 This makes you feel the pain more, which makes you guard that "badly damaged" body part more, which makes you feel even MORE pain…

-You might have the X-rays, MRIs, or CT scans to "prove" it.
+You may get the X-rays, MRIs, or CT scans to "prove" it.

-Or maybe you have fibromyalgia.
-Or one of the other diagnoses on the growing list of muscle and limb “disorders.”
+Or you may have fibromyalgia or another diagnosis from a growing list of muscle and limb “disorders.”

-Almost without exception, the strategy that comes with these medical explanations for chronic pain is REST.
-And eventually something invasive (like arthroscopic surgery or jabbing needles in for anesthetic injections or some fancy new kind of injection with little evidence to back it).
+Almost without exception, the strategy that comes with these medical explanations for chronic pain is first REST, then eventually something invasive (like arthroscopic surgery or anesthetic injections or some fancy new kind of injection with little evidence to back it).

 Those strategies and their meanings suggest that you are so broken that you no longer have any power to help yourself.
 They suggest that you have such severe damage that nothing short of the miracle of modern medical technology can end your pain.

 You are out of the driver's seat.
 You can do nothing.
 You have no more responsibility.
 You have no say in the way this goes anymore.
-And that’s disempowering, makes you fear movement, and makes you believe that any bit of pain is a sign of further damage.
+And that’s disempowering, making you fear movement, and contributing to the belief that any bit of pain is a sign of further damage.

-That traps you in a cycle of pain that makes your pain worse and worse and worse.
-It's also an incredibly big gamble.
+The traditional approach, with rest and invasive surgery, is also an incredibly big gamble.
 If a surgery doesn't work, does it mean the surgeon wasn't good?
 Does it mean you are even more damaged than you previously thought?
-That's a common story for those who have undergone unsuccessful back surgeries - over and over and over again.
+That's a common story for those who have undergone unsuccessful back surgeries.

 Those are certainly possibilities, but they also make you blind to the role YOU need to play in getting your body moving again.

-So we encourage anyone battling chronic pain to take this first brave step: choose a better meaning for your pain.
-The one we believe is most helpful and productive is this:
+I encourage anyone battling chronic pain to take this first brave step: choose a better perspective on your pain.

-It’s a simple meaning that encompasses many scenarios and gives you the power to make great change.
+It’s a simple meaning for your pain that encompasses many scenarios and gives you the power to make great change.

-This is not a short-term, quick fix strategy.
+This is not a short-term, quick fix.
 You can’t pay someone to fix it for you.
-The process can take months, even years to retrain your body.
+The process can take months, even years, to retrain your body.

 But it’s the least invasive, cheapest, and most rewarding, productive, and empowering strategy we’ve found.

-Whenever we work with someone who has had pain for a long time and/or a severe amount of pain somewhere in their body, one of the biggest challenges is mental.
-When you've been hurting for a while, you start to think that this means your pain cannot be solved without drastic intervention.
+Whenever we work with someone who has had pain for a long time or a severe amount of pain somewhere in their body, they start to think that this means their pain cannot be solved without drastic intervention.